Phani943/Email_Sms_Spam_Classifier/README.md

 # Email and SMS Spam Classifier

-This project aims to classify emails and SMS messages as spam or not spam using machine learning techniques.
+This project aims to classify emails and SMS messages as spam or not spam using machine learning and nlp techniques.

 ## Features